-- Bolster covers - cut 2 long strips slightly longer than the bolster pillow and sew, adding circular pieces at each end.
+- Bolster covers: Cut two long strips slightly longer than the bolster pillow and sew, adding circular pieces at each end.

 - Decorative pillows look beautiful when made with old fabric or fabric pieces.

-- Wall hanging - you can display old fabric by draping over a rod, or framing a small piece, or a collection of old handkerchiefs.
+- Wall hangings: You can display old fabric by draping over a rod, or framing a small piece, or a collection of old handkerchiefs.

 Perhaps you have vintage fabrics that you have inherited from family members.
-In the old days, a young women came into marriage with a well stocked trousseau.
-From a tender age, young girls learned the domestic skills of needlework, creating beautiful hand made and hand embellished textiles like table cloths, napkins, pillow cases, quilts, etc.
+In the old days, young women came into marriage with a well-stocked trousseau.
+From a tender age, young girls learned the domestic skills of needlework, creating beautiful hand made and hand-embellished textiles like table cloths, napkins, pillowcases, quilts, etc.

 Such handmade textiles were high quality and durable so many of these fine antique textiles are in good condition today.
 Beautifully crafted textiles were often saved for special occasions.
 They lasted a long time and have been passed down through families as treasured heirlooms.

 If you do not already own old fabrics, you can find them at: